nebari-dev/nebari-docs/docs/docs/tutorials/creating-cds-dashboard.md

 ---
 id: creating-cds-dashboard
-title: Create and Deploy a dashboard
+description: Quickly build and deploy a panel and CDS Dashboards
 ---

 # Create and deploy a dashboard with `Panel` and `CDS Dashboards`